Trump chooses former WWE exec McMahon for small business

 "Her views with small business aligned very well with our views.
 If that indicates what kind of SBA administrator she'll be, that'll be good," Mozloom said.

-The Small Business Majority said it would have liked a nominee with more direct small business experience, but was optimistic McMahon would support companies and their owners.
+The Small Business Majority said it would have liked a nominee with more direct small business experience but that it was optimistic McMahon would support companies and their owners.

 "We hope that she recognizes the unique role that the SBA plays in providing much-needed capital and support to America's small businesses and that she is prepared to play a strong role advocating for small business needs throughout the government," said John Arensmeyer, the group's CEO.